 However, you should be very careful about giving out this information, especially if it is asked for over email or text message.
 Again, insist on meeting the person face-to-face, and work out the conditions under which you will release this information (if at all).
 Otherwise, you may end up allowing a stranger to use your information to impersonate you, steal your money, or worse.

 Those are some general precautions that you can take to stay safe on Craigslist.
-For more information about specific scams that people attempt on Craigslist, and how to identify and avoid them, head over to our Craigslist Scams article.
+For more information about specific scams that people attempt on Craigslist, and how to identify and avoid them, head over to our article that outlines common Craigslist scams.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.